duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - 1/3`?` may be unusuable -> 50% rule

 Reduce external fragmentation by compaction:
-- shuffle memory contents to place all fre memory together in one largeblock
+- shuffle memory contents to place all free memory together in one largeblock
 - requires
   - dynamic relocation
   - done at execution time